phreborn/MLCAF/doc/Fakes.md

 # Calculate the lepton fake factor based on the histgrams
 python scripts/calculateFakeFactor.py LFR

+# Put all the LFFs into one root file
+hadd FakeFactors/LFR_FF.root FakeFactors/LFR*FF.root
 ```

 After obtaining the LFF, we perform a closure test to check the modeling by applying the LFF back to the LFR.